Joseph ben Abraham Gikatilla: Ginnat Egoz

-Gikatilla at times criticizes the Sefer Yeẓirah and the Pirḳe Hekalot.
+Gikatilla at times criticizes the Sefer Yeṣirah and the Pirḳe Hekalot.
 The seven heavens (Ḥag.
-12a) are identified by him with the seven planets.
+12a) are identified by him with the classical planets.
 He holds Maimonides in great esteem even when he opposes him, and quotes him very often.
 Other authorities quoted by him are Ibn Gabirol, Samuel ibn Naghrela, and Abraham ibn Ezra.
-Isaac ben Samuel of Acre in his Me'irat 'Enayyim severely criticizes Gikatilla for too free usage of the Holy Name.
+Isaac ben Samuel of Acre in his Me'irat 'Enayyim severely criticizes Gikatilla for too free usage of the Tetragrammaton.

-Ginnat Egoz has been translated and adapted into English as "HaShem Is One."

 Sha'are Orah

 Sha'are Orah, or Sefer ha-Orah, (שערי אורה) is Gikatilla's most influential work.
-The Arizal call it "a key to understanding the mystical studies".
-The Vilna Gaon and Zundel Salant recommended that their students study it.
-Among those who quote it are: Moshe Cordevero, Joseph Caro, Chaim Vital, the Shelah ha-Kadosh, the Sefat Emet, Shem Tov ibn Shem Tov, Moses al-Ashkar, and Judah Hayyat, and long extracts from it are inserted by Reuben ben Hoshke in his Yalḳuṭ Reubeni.
-It was translated into Latin by Paul Ricius and used by Reuchlin as a defense against his adversaries.
+Isaac Luria (1534–1572) called it "a key to understanding the mystical studies" and from Vilna Gaon (1720–1797) to Zundel Salant (1786–1866) recommended that their students study it.
+Among those who quoted it were Moses ben Jacob Cordovero, Joseph Caro, Hayyim ben Joseph Vital, Isaiah Horowitz, Yehudah Aryeh Leib Alter, Shem Tov ibn Shem Tov, Moses al-Ashkar and Judah Hayyat.
+Long extracts from it are inserted by Reuben ben Hoshke in the Yalqut Reubeni.
+It was translated into Latin by Paolo Riccio and used by Johann Reuchlin as a defense against his adversaries.